Roth IRA contributions

 The following are the MAGI limits and corresponding allowed contributions:

-If your MAGI falls into the “partial” range, a special calculation needs to be completed to determine how much you are eligible to contribute.
+If your MAGI falls into the “pro-rated” range, a special calculation needs to be completed to determine how much you are eligible to contribute.
 Visit the IRS website for guidance on calculating partial contributions to a Roth IRA.

 Traditional IRA contributions